dasparadoxon/sd-tagger-webui/README.md

 ### Tags.txt

-For tagging you can provide a tags file which has each tag on a new line.
+For tagging you can provide a tags file with each tag on a new line.

 ```
 from above